The Elasticity of Quantitative Investment: Additional Details

 With many assets (large $N$), changing a single observation changes the kernel distribution---the indirect effect labeled above---very little.
 For example, $\partial h / \partial x_i$ is how much the estimate of a standard deviation or interquartile range changes when a single observation changes (adjusted by a scalar).
 This effect is very small, in fact this can easily be in the range of computer rounding error or absolutely zero with many assets.
 Thus, I can safely and accurately use the approximation:

 where $\phi(\cdot)$ is the standard normal probability density function (pdf).
 Note that $\kk(x)$ is the standard kernel density function defined above, with a similar $N$-dimensional input and $N$-dimensional output.
 Thus, this $\K(\cdot)$ is just a standard kernel cdf and the derivative is a standard kernel pdf.
+Since these indirect effects are very small, I can likewise use the approximation:

+In practice, approximating these indirect effects with zero makes very little difference, but does make the calculations more simple.
+Numerically, these effects are very small.

 There are two kinds of endogenous predictors (other than the level term): (1) predictors with a denominator price term and (2) predictors with a numerator price term.
 The denominator price predictors are of the form: